dheerajGits/Resume-Screener/InfraMonitor.md

 - You will be provided access to some AWS resources via AWS access keys.
 - Collect logs or metrics from the AWS resources and integrate them into your backend.
 - Show how AWS data combined with Kubernetes pod logs improves your monitoring platform.

-### Simulated Traffic (Bonus)
-- A script will be provided to simulate user traffic to your app, generating logs and metrics.
-- Your monitoring tool should help identify issues or performance problems from this traffic.

 ### Efficient Searching Capabilities (Bonus)
 - Add powerful features like keyword-based search, filters, and tags to streamline the search process.